Need an EPC in Lewisham?

 • Listed buildings.

-• Can You Let A Property Without An EPC?
+• Can You Let A Property Without Having An EPC?

 The answer is No. From April 2020 all rental properties must have a valid EPC registered on the EPC register.
 To legally rent a property the energy rating of the EPC has to be at least an “E”, or the property must have a valid exemption.